andre-st/amazon-wishless/README.md

 **Remarks:**

-One could do the price-filtering etc through the XSLT-file too, but newcomers-id wouldn't work anymore (with just 1 XML-file at least).
+One could do the filtering through the XSLT-file too, but tracking changes wouldn't work properly anymore (with just 1 XML-file at least).